B2rana/bagisto-mediamanager/README.md

 ### Install with composer

-Require this package with Compose
+Require this package with Composer

 	composer require ridhima/mediamanager